maniaplanet/documentation/maniascript/tuto/your-first-script.md

 In the example above, the first argument is the text to display.
 Thanks to `Compose` function of the `TextLib` library, we can put arguments if you want to display messages that are a bit more dynamic.
 While you're writing the text you can add the text `$<%1$>` to tell the Compose function that you're adding an argurment that you'll fill just after.
 In the example, we indicate a player name (but it could be anything else).
 Then we indicate the duration of the message, 3000 milliseconds which equal 3 seconds.

-You can specified a receiver if you indicate a CSmPlayer variable as first argument of the `SendBigMessage` function like this:
+You can specify a receiver if you indicate a CSmPlayer variable as first argument of the `SendBigMessage` function like this:

 ```c++
     Message::SendBigMessage(ReceiverPlayer, TextLib::Compose("""$<%1$> has scored!""", _Player.Name), 3000, 10);